Siva-K67/Siva-K67/README.md

 - 🤖 **RAG-based Compost QA System:**
   As part of the same research paper, I developed a **Retrieval-Augmented Generation** (RAG) prototype.
   It helps users interact with compost system data using natural language questions answered by an LLM.
+It can answer user questions about compost behavior using sensor logs and an LLM.
+  For example: *"Why is the temperature unstable at night?"*

 ---